linusg/xbox360controller/README.md

 ## Installation

-You will most likely need Python 3.4 or above.
+You will need Python 3.4 or above.

 Any Linux distribution: